swysocki9089/card-game-361/README.md

      ```bash
      npm run dev
      ```
+     If you experience an error due to not having Vite,
+     '''npm install'''
+     and then
+     '''npm run dev'''

 ### 5. **Access the Application**
    - Open your web browser and paste the following URL into the search bar: